6 Cybersecurity Threats SMBs Must Keep on Their Radar

-One of the most significant risks that employers face today is cybersecurity threats.
+Cybersecurity threats are one of the most significant risks that employers face today.
 In recent years, there has been a substantial increase in the number and scale of cyberattacks on businesses, mainly due to the vast amount of sensitive data many organizations manage and store.

 1. Malware